gmarimon98/dd-srd/content/optional-rules/tactical-combat.md

 When starting an action scene, the GM can decide to start a tactical combat, where each combatant is represented by a miniature on a square or hexagonal grid.
 Tactical combat offers players more ways to deal damage, so GMs can design enemies to be more challenging.
 All rules for rolling are the same.

-If using a square grid, you can move, face, and target orthogonally and diagonally.
-Miniatures must have a direction they are facing.
+If using a square grid, you can move and target orthogonally and diagonally.
+Miniatures must face an orthogonal direction.
 If it’s not obvious which way the character is facing on the figure itself, please mark its base with a direction.

 Regardless of the following rules, the narrative sense of the story comes first.
 For example, if a player cannot justify how they are making a ranged attack in the story, then they cannot do so.